 3. Oolong Tea

-Oolong is another type of Chinese tea that you can find almost everywhere else nowadays.
-So, what’s the taste of this Chinese tea?
+What is the taste of tea at its best?
+Whatever flavor you desire, you can expect Oolong to have it and better.
+After all, this exotic Chinese tea is the result of an elaborate process.
 First, the oxidation process will cause the tea leaves to darken and dry up, fortifying the existing flavors.

 You can feel the hint of flowery aroma wafting around your nose and the sweetness once the tea touches your tongue.
 There is a slightly bitter after-taste, but it makes the drinking experience much better.